Live at the Black Sheep

-Live at the Black Sheep is the title of a live album by folk singer/guitarist Greg Brown.
+Live at the Black Sheep is a live album by folk singer/guitarist Greg Brown.

 Performing with Brown are Garnet Rogers, and the duo of Pete Heitzman and Karen Savoca.
 After all four musicians had performed at the Ottawa Folk Festival, they crossed the Ottawa River and made their way to the Black Sheep, a club in Wakefield, Quebec, for two nights of joint concerts.
 These recordings are taken from those sessions.

 Track listing

 Greg Brown performs on tracks 1, 4, 7, 10 and 12.